 1. Curiosity

-Ever heard the phrase “curiosity killed the cat?”
+Ever heard the phrase “Curiosity killed the cat?”
 Due to their naturally inquisitive tendencies, a cat may follow a stranger simply because they want to know who they are and what they’re doing.
 Many stray cats were previously owned or lived with humans, making them comfortable enough to follow someone they’d never seen before.
 In their minds, humans are typically associated with pleasant things like food and ear scratches.
-Feral cats, who may not be as familiar with the perks of living with humans, may still follow a stranger because people are an unknown quantity to them.
+Feral cats may not be as familiar with the perks of living with humans, may still follow a stranger because people are an unknown quantity to them.

 Image Credit: Kinga P, Shutterstock